Chris Pratt and Anna Faris Delay Divorce Amid Rumors That They Don’t Have a Prenup

 Maybe Chris Pratt and Anna Faris just really believed in their future together.
 Maybe they do have a prenuptial agreement and are trying to reconcile for the sake of their five-year-old son, Jack.
 If and when Faris and Pratt get divorced it will be interesting to see how their marital assets are actually divided.

 If you are interested in learning more about prenuptial agreements, you need a divorce lawyer in Los Angeles with a reputation you can trust.
-Call today for a free consultation.
+Call today for a free case evaluation.